 It was a stormy and gloomy Saturday afternoon.
 I was intent on completing chores around the house.
 My daughter was intent on finding something fun to do while stuck inside.
 Imagine my delight when she decided that she wanted to bake some cookies all by herself.
-She declared that I was only to help her if she needed it and to take of the parts involving the oven.
+She declared that I was only to help her if she needed it and to take care of the parts involving the oven.
 Of course she picked a recipe from our very favorite cookbook, Martha Stewart’s Cookies.

 (from Martha Stewart’s Cookies)

 - 1/2 cup (1 stick) unsalted butter, room temperature

 - 1 cup white sugar

 - 1/2 cup milk